harshnisar/ml-india/_posts/2016-11-13-ml-india-gurgaon-chapter-fourth-meetup.md

 ---
 layout: post
 title: "ML-India: Gurgaon chapter | Fourth Meetup"
-excerpt: "ML-India is pleased to inform that the fourth machine learning meetup in its Gurgaon chapter was on 13th October 2016.
+excerpt: "ML-India is pleased to inform that the fourth machine learning meetup in its Gurgaon chapter was on 13th November 2016.
 The members discussed about a kaggle knowledge dataset and how to divide small groups to work on different Kaggle competitions.
 "
 tags: [india, machine learning, data science, gurgaon chapter, ML-India, meetup]